|Hank Williams Boyhood Home in Georgiana, Ala.|

 June 5, 1941 – The Evergreen Courant reported that State Highway Director Chris J. Sherlock had announced that the contract had been awarded for the construction of a new bridge on U.S. Highway 31, over Escambia Creek, in Flomaton, Ala.
 The contract was awarded to low bidder, Goodwin & Murphee of Troy, whose bid was $118,269.58.

 June 5, 1944 – Evergreen, Ala.
-Mayor Dr. John R. Brooks passed away at the age of 67.
+Mayor Dr. John Ramsey Brooks passed away at the age of 67.
 He was a native of Monroe County, a 1909 graduate of Atlanta’s Southern Dental College, a former Evergreen city councilman, Evergreen mayor for eight years, a Methodist and a Shriner.
+Born on Oct.
+2, 1976, he was buried in Magnolia Cemetery in Evergreen.
+Brooks Memorial Stadium in Evergreen was named in his honor.

 June 5, 1947 – The Evergreen Greenies beat McCullough, 11-0, behind the shutout pitching of Wendell Hart.
 Wade Nobles, who finished the game with a .455 overall batting average, led Evergreen with three hits, and Haskew Page hit a three-run home run in the fifth inning.